MuckyTaters/MuckyVision3/README.md

 VoiceSynth instances.
 For example, you could have a high-pitched sine wave instance, a low-pitched square wave instance and a white noise instance all playing simultaneously.

-In preparation for developing sprites, the following class templates have been added to provide a suite of geometry tools.
+In preparation for Bezier sprite motion, the following class templates have been added to provide a suite of geometry tools.
 These will eventually be used to control sprite paths.

+    * Vect2D.h simplified 2D verion of Point.h
     * Point.h describes a point in 3D space, although can be used solely in 2D space.
     * BezierCurveBase.h provides a common base for Bezier curve classes.
     * BezierCurveLinear.h describes a straight line between two Point instances.